-With outdated hardware and a yellow-ish finish, all of my bathroom vanities needed a makeover.Seeing what an ordeal it was to paint my kitchen cabinets with oil paint, however, I was looking for an easy way out.Thank goodness I stumbled upon a new product from General Finishes called Java Gel Stain
+With outdated hardware and a yellow-ish finish, all of my bathroom vanities needed a makeover.Seeing what an ordeal it was to paint my kitchen cabinets with oil paint, however, I was looking for an easy way out.Thank goodness I stumbled upon a new product called gel stain( here is the one I used).

 After some intensive research and a few tutorials, I decided I would take the leap and try the gel stain.
 So glad I did.
-The application was super easy and after eight months, the product has not even one scratch.
+The application was super easy and after two years, the product has not even one scratch.

 Here is what the vanity looked like before the gel stain application.

 Here is the vanity after 3 coats of Java Gel Stain

 and some new chrome hardware.

 The color I went with, Java, deceptively appears as black in these photos.
 However, it is more like a super dark wood finish.